OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/MQTTExample.md

       }
         ...
 ```
-This is where we can specify what Topic, QoS Level and any other setting specific to the *Command Endpoint*
+This is where the topic name, QoS Level and any other settings specific to the *Command Endpoint* are set.

 - Response Endpoint
 ```json